-24 Resignations during the process
+24. Resignations during the process

-Where an Employee resigns during the course of a disciplinary investigation or pending a disciplinary hearing, the School reserves the right to continue the investigation / disciplinary process.
-In such circumstances the Employee will still be given opportunity to participate in the investigation.
+Where an Employee resigns during the course of a Disciplinary Investigation or pending a Disciplinary Hearing, the School reserves the right to continue the Investigation / disciplinary process.
+In such circumstances the Employee will still be given opportunity to participate in the Investigation and advised of the outcome.

-25 Disclosure of formal sanctions in employment references
+25. Disclosure of formal sanctions in employment references

-Should an Employee have an unexpired formal disciplinary sanction on file - this will be disclosed, upon request, in any reference provided by the Employer to a prospective Employer.
+Should an Employee have an unexpired formal disciplinary sanction on file - this will be disclosed in any reference provided by the Employer to a prospective Employer.